ramezrafla/spreed-bigbluebutton/README.md

 # Nextcloud Talk using Big Blue Button

+## -- Looking for a maintainer --

+Since NextCloud opensourced their own signalling server we have migrated back to the original Talk.
+Our objective is in some sense fulfilled as we believe that open-sourcing was a direct result of our work.

+However, if this repo is useful for you, consider becoming a maintainer

+> This repo breaks with latest version (19) of NC

+# -----

 ![](https://raw.githubusercontent.com/ramezrafla/spreed-bigbluebutton/stable18-bbb/docs/talkwithbbb.jpeg)

 This is a fork of Nextcloud Talk to use [Big Blue Button](https://bigbluebutton.org/) as the video / audio conferencing server & client instead of Nextcloud's PHP-based signalling engine (or the Nextcloud paid cloud signaling servers)